Pets Are Welcome

 4 ways you can help

-- Lobby your state government to ban unreasonable “no pets” clauses [see APWF’s submission to the Victorian government].
+- Lobby your state government to ban unreasonable “no pets” clauses [see APWF’S submission to the Queensland Government or APWF’s submission to the Victorian government].

 - Lobby your local real-estate agent to allow pets – it is better for landlords and real-estate agents [read more].